jamesjharper/integra8/examples/README.md

 ## Suite Concurrency
-Integra8 always honours the component order in code for all components _except_ suites.
+Unlike  `Tests`, `Setups` and `Tear downs`, `suites` do not run in the order they appear in the source file.
 Instead, Integra8, favours running parallel suites over serial ones and will prioritize running as many suites at once.
-The intent is, by running as many suites upfront the scheduler will remain busy longer, and increases the chances we fail sooner, rather than later.
+The intent is, by running as many suites upfront the scheduler will remain busy longer, and increases the chances of detecting a failure sooner.

 Suites use the following rules
  - Suites are grouped by concurrent mode (`parallel` or `sequential`)
  - `parallel` grouped suites are run first
- - `sequential` suites are run in the order they appear in the scheduling order.
+ - `sequential` suites are run in the order they appear in file

 Exact implementation details for scheduling can be found [here](./core/scheduling/src/components.rs)

 ### Example